Causal reasoning in difference graphs: Difference graphs, causal changes, and causal effects

+Recently, there has been increasing interest in discovering difference graphs directly from data, without first discovering the two SCMs that define them \citep{Wang_2018, Malik_2024, Bystrova_2024_b}.
+However, a key question that has yet to be explored, but naturally arises, is whether these graphs can provide conditions for estimating causal changes between two populations using observational data.
 This work considers two types of causal changes: total causal change and direct causal change, also referred to as mechanism change~\citep{Tian_2001}.
 The total causal change of $X$ on $Y$ is defined as the difference between the total effect of $X$ on $Y$ in $\mathcal{M}^1$ and the total effect of $X$ on $Y$ in $\mathcal{M}^2$.
 In a nonparametric setting, the total effects is a specific functional of the interventional distribution $\probac{Y=y}{\interv{X=x}}$ (where the $do()$ operator represents the intervention) for different values of $x$.
 However, for simplicity, the total effect is often reffered to as $\probac{Y=y}{\interv{X=x}}$ and by a slight abuse of notation, in the remainder, the total effect will be denoted as $\probac{y}{\interv{x}}$.
 Similarly, the direct causal change is the difference between the direct effect of $X$ on $Y$ in $\mathcal{M}^1$ and the direct effect of $X$ on $Y$ in $\mathcal{M}^2$.
-In a nonparametric setting, the direct effect can be defined as a specific functional of $\Pr(y\mid do(x), do(S_{x,y}))$ for different values of $x$, known as the controlled direct effect~\citep{Pearl_2000}, where $S_{x,y}$ represents the set of all observed variables in the system except $X$ and $Y$\footnote{Another approach to defining a direct effect in a nonparametric setting is through the natural direct effect~\citep{Pearl_2001}, which relies on counterfactual notions rather than the do() operator.
+In a nonparametric setting, the direct effect can be defined as a specific functional of $\Pr(y\mid do(x), do(\mathbb{S}_{x,y}))$ for different values of $x$, known as the controlled direct effect~\citep{Pearl_2000}, where $\mathbb{S}_{x,y}$ represents the set of all observed variables in the system except $X$ and $Y$\footnote{Another approach to defining a direct effect in a nonparametric setting is through the natural direct effect~\citep{Pearl_2001}, which relies on counterfactual notions rather than the do() operator.
 However, since it cannot be defined purely using interventional concepts, it is considered beyond the scope of this paper.}.
-The controlled direct effect of $X$ on $Y$ is not uniquely defined as it can change with respect to the values of $S_{x,y}$ (some variables in $S_{x,y}$ are known as effect modifier).
+The controlled direct effect of $X$ on $Y$ is not uniquely defined as it can change with respect to the values of $\mathbb{S}_{x,y}$ (some variables in $\mathbb{S}_{x,y}$ are known as effect modifier).
 For instance, the direct effect of a pill on thrombosis is likely different for pregnant and non-pregnant women \citep{Pearl_2000}.
 However, in a linear SCM, i.e, $\forall f_i \in \mathbb{F}$ $f_i$, is a linear function, the direct effect, obtained through differentiation, corresponds to the familiar path coefficient $\alpha_{x,y}$ \citep{Wright_1920,Wright_1921}, which, unlike the non-parametric controlled direct effect, is uniquely defined.
 Therefore, in this work, whenever direct effect is discussed, it will refer specifically to linear SCMs.